 - $1,110 across the board ($57,720 annually).

-We’ve compiled the important information to help you work out the average Australian salary by age and industry.
+We’ve compiled important information to help you work out the average Australian salary by age and industry.
 So, next time you meet someone, and they tell you what they do, you’ll probably have a pretty good shot at knowing their salary too, without having to ask the invasive question.
 We got ya back!

 Average Salary in Australia – By Age

 Age has a significant impact on salaries in Australia.
 For example, people in casual employment receive a wage according to their age – the younger they are, the lower the wage.
 According to the ABS, between 45 and 54 is when you are earning the most.
-Young people evidently suffer when it comes to wage, and this can be put down to job types, as young people often rely on casual work while they study.
+Young people evidently suffer when it comes to wages, and this can be put down to job types, as young people often rely on casual work while they study.

-However, leading research analyst at the University of Sydney, Damien Oliver suggest there may also be aspects of discrimination at play.
+However, a leading research analyst at the University of Sydney, Damien Oliver suggests there may also be aspects of discrimination at play.
 “There is plenty of evidence to show that the labour market is strong and sophisticated enough to promote employment opportunities for young people without resorting to discrimination,” he writes.

 This information supports the growing theme of an increasingly hostile environment for many young millennials in the Australian workforce.
-The average age of people under 20 is the lowest, which is about 7 per cent of Australia’s labour force.
+The average age of people under 20 is the lowest, which is about 7 percent of Australia’s labour force.
 Additionally, the average wage earned by people aged 21-34 is also fairly low.
 Whilst this age group has now usually entered the workforce, they are in start-up positions and are still working on gaining experience to help improve their payslip.